witahair/Matlab_Image_Processing/README.md

 # Matlab_Image_Procceing
 This is my repository about Computer Vision and Image Proccessing in Matlab.
 For Procceing more easily I used grayscale and convert most of images to grayscale.

-You can change image and put yours instead.
+You can change images and put yours instead.